valentinqu/adversarial_attack_toolbox/README.md

 ## **Features**

-- **[CLEVER Scores Calculation](https://openreview.net/pdf?id=BkUHlMZ0b)**: Assess the robustness of a model by calculating CLEVER scores.
+- **CLEVER Scores Calculation**: Assess the robustness of a model by calculating [CLEVER scores](https://openreview.net/pdf?id=BkUHlMZ0b).
   A higher CLEVER score indicates better network robustness, as the smallest hostile disturbance may have a larger Lp norm.
-The value range depends on the radius size, which is 0 - 5 by default, and can be modified in the function `utils/compute_untargeted_clever()`.
+The value range depends on the radius size, which is 0 - 5 by default, and can be modified in the function `toolbox/compute_untargeted_clever()`.

+- **SPADE Scores Calculation**: Assess the robustness of a model by calculating [SPADE scores](https://arxiv.org/pdf/2102.03716).
+  The SPADE score ranges between 0 and 1, where 1 indicates that the model is robust and accurately learns the input-output structure, while values closer to 0 suggest the model might not be capturing the essential data structure.

 - **Privacy Assessment**: Evaluate model privacy using [SHAPr leakage metrics](https://arxiv.org/abs/2112.02230).
   A higher final SHAPr score for a training sample means it is more vulnerable to privacy attacks.
 The values range from 0 - 1.